react-static/react-static/README.md

         }
       }
       ```
-      You may find you need more than this, especially if you are using something like Redux.

 ## Configuration
 A `static.config.js` file is required at your project root to configure react-static.
 It must export an object with the following interface: